CentroDL/godot/w02/d05/student/l_chaim/readme.md

 p1.age! #=> 4
 p1.get_interested_in("crayons")
-assert_that("a person can add interests", p1.interested_in?("crayons"), true) assert_that("adding an interest adds a memory", p1.memories.include?({age: 4, memory: "got interested in crayons"})
+assert_that("a person can add interests", p1.interested_in?("crayons"), true) assert_that("adding an interest adds a memory", p1.memories.include?({age: 4, memory: "got interested in crayons"}), true)
 ```

 ## Part 3 - New Worlds